Bundle fixed price

 Learn about the bundle fixed price function.

-You can use the bundle fixed price function to group products together and sell them as a single unit.
-You can set the price for the whole bundle, regardless of the individual unit prices.
+With a fixed-price bundle, you can group specific products together and sell them as a single unit at a set price, regardless of the individual item prices.

 In this section: